department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/unmoderated/research-findings.md

 ![top-tasks-hc-ps](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/teams/public-websites/research/Veteran-tasks/unmoderated/images/top-tasks-hc-ps.png)

 It is interesting to note that in the above top tasks lists, the *disability compensation percentage is much higher for people without VA health care* (71%) as compared to those with VA health care (37%).
+Perhaps a number of Veterans start exploring disability compensation before applying for VA health care.

 <details>
   <summary>Click to show details for ALL tasks</summary>